Soothe sore muscles naturally with a warm bath and this aromatic fall spice homemade bath salt recipe. Perfect for a cool autumn evening.

 How to Make a Fall Scented Bath Salt

-After a long day of work, soaking away the stresses of life is just what the body needs.
-And what better way than with a fall scented homemade bath salt?
 The warm aroma of cinnamon, ginger and cloves relaxes the mind, turning your thoughts from chores and responsibilities to falling leaves, pumpkin spice, pumpkin pie, pumpkin bread … okay maybe that’s just me.
-Either way pair this bath salt with some warm water to soak away all of your aches and pains.
+Either way pair this fall spice homemade bath salt recipe with some warm water to soak away all of your aches and pains.

 If you don’t like taking baths (like me), try tossing the bath salt into a small bucket and soak your feet.
 Standing on your feet all day (at work or on the homestead) tires the toes.
 Give them some love with this bath soak recipe.